GSA/US-performance-reporting/README.md

 We help the Nation join forces by building and diffusing official knowledge about the U.S. government’s goals, progress, and results.

 ### Target User
 Everyone interested in impacting what the Federal government achieves for the American people.
-That tends to be professionals responsible for influencing government's outcomes, including: Federal employees; local and state officials; government affairs professionals; Congressional staffers; advocacy groups; researchers; and journalists.
+That tends to be civil society professionals responsible for influencing government's outcomes, including: Federal employees; local and state officials; government affairs professionals; Congressional staffers; advocacy groups; researchers; and journalists.

 **[Learn more](https://github.com/GSA/US-performance-reporting/wiki)**